 Omega-3 Fatty Acids

-8 Best Foods for Faster Muscle Recovery
+8 of the Best Foods for Faster Muscle Recovery

-Now that we know healthy nutrients that help muscle recovery let's look at foods packed with these essential nutrients.
+Now that we know healthy nutrients that help muscle recovery, let's look at foods packed with these essential nutrients.
 Here's a list of the 8 best foods that will help your muscle recover faster and ease muscle soreness:

 1. Chia Seeds